ParthSareen/ducky/README.md

-ducky                 # interactive inline session ducky --directory src  # preload code from a directory ducky --model qwen3 # use a different Ollama model
+ducky                 # interactive inline session ducky --directory src  # preload code from a directory ducky --model qwen3 # use a different Ollama model ducky --local       # use local models with gemma2:9b default
 ```

 Both `ducky` and `rubber-ducky` executables map to the same CLI, so `uvx rubber-ducky -- <args>` works as well.